signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

-# About the .NET Memory Profiling
+# About the AlwaysOn memory profiling for .NET

-The SignalFx Instrumentation for .NET includes a Memory Profiler that can be enabled with a configuration setting.
-This profiler samples allocations, captures the call stack state for .NET thread that triggered the allocation, and sends these to the Splunk Observability Cloud as logs.
+The SignalFx Instrumentation for .NET includes a memory profiler for Splunk APM that can be enabled with a setting.
+The profiler samples allocations, captures the call stack state for the .NET thread that triggered the allocation, and sends the telemetry to Splunk Observability Cloud.

-Memory allocation data, together with the stack traces and dotnet runtime metrics, can then be used to investigate memory leaks and unusual consumption patterns.
+Use the memory allocation data, together with the stack traces and .NET runtime metrics, to investigate memory leaks and unusual consumption patterns in AlwaysOn Profiling.

 ## How does the memory profiler work?

 The profiler leverages [.NET profiling](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) to perform allocation sampling.
-For every sampled allocation, allocation amount together with state of the thread that triggered the allocation are saved into buffer.
+For every sampled allocation, allocation amount as well as the state of the thread that triggered the allocation are saved into buffer.

-The managed-thread shared with [CPU Profiler](../always-on-profiling.md) processes the data from the buffer and sends it to the OpenTelemetry Collector.
+The managed thread shared with [CPU Profiler](../always-on-profiling.md) processes the data from the buffer and sends it to the OpenTelemetry Collector.

-Stack trace data is embedded as a string inside of an OTLP logs payload.
-The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) detects profiling data inside OTLP logs and forwards it to Splunk APM.
+Stack trace data is embedded as a string inside of the OTLP logs payload.
+The [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) detects profiling data inside OTLP logs and forwards it to the Splunk APM.

 # Requirements